 I started making my own sun protection years ago.
 I was shocked to see that it actually worked.
 All those years of using toxic sunscreen in SPF 100 and I still burned.
 Hangs head in shame.
 If only I had known then…

 Disclaimer – I am not making any health claims here.
 Please keep that in mind.
 Just sharing what I do for myself and my family.
-Also, links to products are affiliate links and help support this blog.
+Also, I am an Amazon Associate and links to products are affiliate links and help support this blog.

-How To Make Sunscreen Using Coconut Oil, Carrot Seed Oil, and Raspberry Seed Oil
+Sunscreen Recipe Using Coconut Oil, Carrot Seed Oil, and Raspberry Seed Oil

 - 1 ounce coconut oil (I use this one)